Equivariant Sheaf Neural Networks

 Equivariant Sheaf GNN Layers

-A complete equivariant sheaf layer:
+A complete equivariant sheaf layer therefore looks like

 Connection to Equivariant GNNs for 3D Data